Made in Canada Oilfield Solutions

 The manual deactivation valve stem seal has double o-rings.
 This is to ensure

-that the valve has a 2 times safety margin.
-In conjunction with this, the valve
+that the valve has a 2x safety margin.
+In addition to the double o-rings, the

-stem hole is machined to exacting tolerances.
-The valve piston is designed
+valve stem hole is machined to exacting tolerances.
+The valve piston is

 The Haseloh Fuel Oil Safety valve is multi-positional.
 It can be used on bottom